katoquro/apiator/README.md

 ## Getting started

-You can find a draft of documentation [here](https://apiator.ainrif.com/) or look into SmokeSpec.groovy
+All starting steps and many more can be found at [Doc Site](https://apiator.ainrif.com/).

+In *SmokeSpec.groovy test you can find examples of configuration for different providers and renderers.

 ## How you can help

-* If you find some bugs please create an issue [here](https://github.com/ainrif/apiator/issues)
+* If you find some bugs please create an [issue](https://github.com/ainrif/apiator/issues)
-* If you want to suggest feature also create an [issue](https://github.com/ainrif/apiator/issues)
+* If you want to suggest feature create an [feature request](https://github.com/ainrif/apiator/issues)
 * Or make a pool request with your feature
-* The repo mirror also available on [GitHub](https://github.com/katoquro/apiator)